SGTGunner/esx_locksystem/README.md

 ## Important Note

 This repo has been forked and is being used by the 11th Online Community.
-Leavig it public, so that others may want to take what I have added.
+Leaving it public, so that others may want to take what I have added.

-I will look at contributing to main repo that it was forked on.
-All code remains the rights on the source contributors.
+I will look at contributing to main repo that it was forked on. **All code** remains the rights on the source contributors.